How the repayments work

 This interest rate is made up of:

-- our weighted cost of borrowing as at 31 March 2022
+- our weighted cost of borrowing as of 31 March 2023

 - a margin of 1 per cent to cover administration costs.

 Interest charges are calculated by multiplying the unpaid balance of your loan at the end of the day by a daily interest rate.
-The daily interest rate will be calculated by dividing the annual interest rate by 365.
+The daily interest rate is calculated by dividing the annual interest rate by 365.

 Interest charges are added to the unpaid balance of your loan on 30 June each year.
 Interest will accrue on that new balance from the following day.